About Regional Rural Banks (RRB's) in India 2025 PDF: Check the History, Functions, Headquarters, And State Wise List

 • RRBs provide para-banking facilities such as locker facilities, debit and credit cards, mobile banking, internet banking, and UPI services.

-• They provide basic banking needs for the development of Agriculture, Trade, Commerce, Industry, and other productive activities in rural areas, credit, and other facilities, particularly to the small and marginal farmers, Agricultural Labourers, Artisans, and small entrepreneurs.
+• They provide basic banking needs for the development of Agriculture, Trade, Commerce, Industry, and other productive activities in rural areas, credit, and other facilities, particularly to the small and marginal farmers, Agricultural laborers, Artisans, and small entrepreneurs.

-Chairman Regional Rural Bank
+Chairman, Regional Rural Bank

-Here we have provided the chairman of RRBs in India and how they are appointed.
+Here, we have provided the chairman of RRBs in India and how they are appointed.

 • Under the provision of Section 11 of the RRB Act, 1976, the chairman of the RRBs is appointed by the Sponsor Banks of the respective RRBs.